 • Plump the Raisins: Add the raisins to a small bowl and cover with hot water.
 Let stand while you start the dough, then when ready to use drain and pat dry with a paper towel.

-• Form dough into a ball, place into a greased bowl, cover with plastic wrap and let rise until doubled in size, about 1 hour.
+• Form the dough into a ball, place into a greased bowl, cover with plastic wrap and let rise until doubled in size, about 1 hour.

-• Remove dough to a lightly floured work surface and gently deflate.
+• Remove the dough to a lightly floured work surface and gently deflate.
 Divide dough into 6 even pieces. *I like to weigh the entire dough piece, then divide by 6, to get a weight for each bagel.
 I then weigh out the individual portions.
 This way my bagels are all exactly the same size and will bake evenly.

-• Once bagels have rested, add the honey to the boiling water.
+• Once the bagels have rested, add the honey to the boiling water.
 Boil the bagels, 3 at a time, boiling each side of the bagel for 1 minute.
-Remove bagels to the parchment-lined baking sheet.
+Remove bagels to the same parchment-lined baking sheet.
 Repeat with the remaining bagels.

 • Once all bagels are boiled, place baking sheet into the preheated 425F oven and bake for 14-16 minutes or until deep golden in colour and hollow-sounding when tapped.